EugenStadnik/DockerExercises/README.md

-docker cp {localPathToFile} {cintainerId}:{cintainerPath}     To copy files inside the container instead of scp docker cp {cintainerId}:{cintainerPathToFile} {localPath}     To copy file from container to local instead of scp docker commit {cintainerId} {newImageName}:{newImageVersion}      To create image from running container saving all it's state docker stop {cintainerId}                       To gentally stop the container docker kill {cintainerId}                       To force stop the container docker start {cintainerId}                      To restart already stoped cotntainer with the all it's state
+docker cp {localPathToFile} {cintainerId}:{cintainerPath}     To copy files inside the container instead of scp docker cp {cintainerId}:{cintainerPathToFile} {localPath}     To copy file from container to local instead of scp docker commit {cintainerId} {newImageName}:{newImageVersion}      To create image from running container saving all it's state docker stop {cintainerId} | {containerName}     To gentally stop the container docker kill {cintainerId} | {containerName}     To force stop the container docker start {cintainerId} | {containerName}    To restart already stoped cotntainer with the all it's state

 docker rm {cintainerId}                         To remove container only when it is not running docker rmi {imageName:version} | {imageId}      To remove image only when no containers left